MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 **Checkpoint**

-With live preview, you should be able to see the changes you have made to the site after each save.
+With live preview, you should be able to see the changes you have made to the site after saving.
 Check that the following are true:
 - [ ] Serve the site by running `markbind serve -d`
 - [ ] Make changes to the `index.md` file and save
-- [ ] See the changes reflected in the live preview, with correct rendering of the syntax and components
+- [ ] See the changes reflected in the live preview, with the correct rendering of the syntax and components

 You now have created content with MarkBind!